apache/trafficserver/doc/developer-guide/api/functions/TSContCall.en.rst

    return CallbackHandler(contp, event, edata);

-If there is a mutex associated with :arg:`contp`, :func:`TSComtCall` assumes that mutex is held already.
+If there is a mutex associated with :arg:`contp`, :func:`TSContCall` assumes that mutex is held already.
 :func:`TSContCall` will directly call the handler associated with the continuation.
 It will return the value returned by the handler in :arg:`contp`.